Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

-Jesus directed his followers to search for “the messiah within” in his parables.
-Paul changed the concept of “the messiah,” to “the Christ,” when presented to Gentiles instead of Jews.
+In his own lifetime, Jesus directed his followers to search for “the messiah within” in his parables.
+Later, Paul changed the concept of “the messiah,” to “the Christ,” when presenting his message to Gentiles instead of Jews.
 Jesus was no longer a Jewish messiah but a Hellenistic divine avatar.

 "A significant and sensational work of scholarship.
 Truly religious dynamite."

 – The Globe and Mail (Praise for HOW JESUS BECAME CHRISTIAN)

 "Groundbreaking and sure to provoke considerable attention."

 – Prof. Patrick Gray, University of Toronto (Praise for HOW JESUS BECAME CHRISTIAN)

 "Beyond a doubt one of the most significant works on early Christianity to appear in decades.
 Jews, Christians, Muslims, and secularists will all find much of fascination and value in this provocative and important work."

 – James D. Tabor, chair of the department of Religious Studies at the University of North Carolina at Charlotte, author of The Jesus Dynasty (Praise for HOW JESUS BECAME CHRISTIAN)